10 Reasons To Have A Glass Of Coriander(Cilantro) Juice Every Day

 1. Regulates Menstrual Cycles

 Coriander is a herb with many healing properties.
 It can be used as a natural remedy to regulate menstrual cycles.
 Coriander juice contains many beneficial acids like linoleic acid, ascorbic acid, steric acid, and palmitic acid that help in the regulation of the endocrine glands.
 Drink a glass of coriander juice every day to regulate menstrual cycles and relieve related period pains.

 2. Controls Blood Sugar

 3. Reduces Inflammation

-Coriander juice also posses anti-inflammatory properties due to the presence of certain compounds in it.
+Coriander juice also has anti-inflammatory properties due to the presence of certain compounds in it.
 Cineole and linoleic acid present in coriander have anti-rheumatic and anti-arthritic properties.
 They help reduce swelling in the joints and fight skin inflammations.
 Coriander juice because of its anti-inflammatory properties can be used as a natural remedy for conjunctivitis.

 4. Acts As An Antioxidant

 Drinking coriander juice regularly can help you fight free radicals that cause oxidative damage in your body which in turn lead to several diseases.
 Studies have confirmed that coriander juice reduces oxidative stress in the kidneys by not only preventing the process of oxidation but also increasing the antioxidant enzymes and antioxidant levels.1

 5. Promotes Cardiovascular Health